If God truly is in the details, then He was working overtime during 2004 by helping the film community produce movie moments that mattered.

 1. CHRISTMAS WITH THE KRANKS

-This reprehensible motion picture the worst holiday film ever made is a Christmas flick that hypocritically refuses to mention Jesus and whose heroes are obnoxious, intrusive suburbanites who insist that the Kranks (Tim Allen and Jamie Lee Curtis) conform to their narrow-minded way of thinking or else.
+This reprehensible motion picture the worst holiday film ever made is a Christmas flick that hypocritically refuses to mention Jesus and whose heroes are obnoxious, intrusive suburbanites who insist that the Kranks (Tim Allen and Jamie Lee Curtis) conform to their narrow-minded way of thinking

 2. THE WHOLE TEN YARDS